FSecureLABS/GWTMap/README.md

-  --probe               sends an HTTP probe request to test each method returned in --rpc mode --svc                 displays enumerated service information, in addition to methods --code                skips all and dumps the 're-formatted' state of the provided resource --backup [DIR]        creates a local backup of retrieved code in -u/--url mode -q, --quiet           enables quiet mode (minimal output)
+  --probe               sends an HTTP probe request to test each method returned in --rpc mode --svc                 displays enumerated service information, in addition to methods --code                skips all and dumps the 're-formatted' state of the provided resource --color               enables console output colors --backup [DIR]        creates a local backup of retrieved code in -u/--url mode -q, --quiet           enables quiet mode (minimal output)

 Example: ./gwtmap.py -u "http://127.0.0.1/example/example.nocache.js" -p "http://127.0.0.1:8080" --rpc
 ```

 ## Usage

-Enumerate the methods of a remote application via it's bootstrap file and create a local backup of the code (selects permutation at random ):
+Enumerate the methods of a remote application via it's bootstrap file and create a local backup of the code (selects permutation at random):
 ```
 ./gwtmap.py -u http://192.168.22.120/olympian/olympian.nocache.js --backup
 ```